-The fsretrieve(1) command normally retrieves the first copy listed in a configured retrieve order.
-If the retrieve order is not configured, the primary copy of the file will be retrieved unless the -c option is used.
+The fsretrieve(1) command normally retrieves the primary copy of the file requested unless the -c option is used.
 If the primary copy is inaccessible or corrupted, an attempt is made to retrieve another copy of the file.
 A message will be displayed indicating that another copy was retrieved (File copy #2 used for retrieval).
 The system parameter MAX_RETRIEVE_RETRY_COUNT controls how many retry attempts are made for additional copies of a file in the event one or more copies are corrupted.
 This value can be changed to meet the needs of each site.